democraz20/ROCKET/README.md

+THIS FILE NEEDS UPDATING ILL DO IT LATER I NEED TO GO TO THE DENTIST BYE

 # ROCKET
  rocket is a fun little console project i made for a variety of purposes <br />
  you will be able to "install" other packages in the future <br />